D-Garment: Physically Grounded Latent Diffusion for Dynamic Garment Deformations: Related Work

-TailorNet~\cite{tailornet} proposes a scalable model that generalizes across body poses by predicting low and high frequency wrinkles driven by body shape, pose and garment style.
-DiffusedWrinkles~\cite{diffusedwrinkles} leverages a diffusion model in $uv$-space to generate wrinkles conditioned like TailorNet.
-Another line of work~\cite{cape, pyramid, gan} models deformations directly over the body surface learning pose-dependent information.
-DrapeNet~\cite{drapenet} splits the problem into a 3D generative model and a draping model.
-A recent approach based on point clouds~\cite{qianli2022} learns dynamic LBS weights to model humans in loose clothing but it is not adapted for generative modeling.
-Shi~\etal~\cite{shi2024} build a transformer model capable of synthesizing dynamic garments from body sequences.
+TailorNet~\citep{tailornet} proposed a scalable model that generalizes across body poses by predicting low and high frequency wrinkles driven by body shape, pose and garment style.
+DiffusedWrinkles~\citep{diffusedwrinkles} leveraged a diffusion model in $uv$-space to generate wrinkles conditioned like TailorNet.
+Another line of works~\citep{cape, pyramid, gan} models deformations directly over the body surface learning pose-dependent information.
+DrapeNet~\citep{drapenet} splits the problem into a 3D generative model and a draping model.
+A recent approach based on point clouds~\citep{qianli2022} learns dynamic LBS weights to model humans in loose clothing but it is not adapted for generative modeling. \citet{shi2024} built a transformer model capable of synthesizing dynamic garments from body sequences.

-Most of these approaches represent static deformations driven by a single pose, omitting dynamic deformations driven by body motion and cloth material.
-Loose garments are also challenging because of either pre-computed LBS weights or deformations defined over the body surface.
-In contrast, we propose a latent diffusion model conditioned on physics-informed parameters, body pose and motion to generate temporally coherent dynamic garments.
-Our approach models both local and large wrinkles which are traditionally predicted by cloth simulators.
+Most of these approaches represent static deformations driven by a single pose, omitting dynamic deformations driven by body motion and the physical properties of the garment.
+Loose garments pose significant challenges due to reliance on either pre-computed LBS weights or deformations defined on the body surface.
+In contrast, we propose a latent diffusion model conditioned on physics-informed parameters, body pose and motion, enabling the generation of temporally coherent dynamic garments.
+Our approach is capable of capturing both static and dynamic wrinkles which are traditionally predicted by cloth simulators.

-\paragraph*{Physics-inspired simulation.} Physics-based simulation is widely used to animate garments in computer graphics.
-While some state-of-the-art simulators are capable of accurately reproducing cloth physics~\cite{physicvalidity}, implicit integration methods are computationally expensive.
-Learning-based simulation has been introduced to accelerate computation.
-The line of work most closely related to ours focuses on cloth-body interactions to animate dynamic garments over humans~\cite{snug, gaps, hood, motionguided}.
-The use of a parametric body model, instead of a generic rigid-body mesh, allows to only predict dynamic deformations from an canonical space leveraging LBS for pose and shape.
+\paragraph*{Dynamic Cloth Simulation.} Physics-based simulation is a traditional approach in computer graphics for garment animation~\citep{simulationsurvey, baraffsimulation}.
+While state-of-the-art simulators are capable of accurately reproducing cloth dynamics~\citep{argus, physicvalidity}, these methods are computationally expensive.
+Learning-based simulation has been introduced to accelerate computation~\citep{gnnsimulation, sanchez2020learning, neuralclothsim}.
+The line of work most closely related to ours focuses on cloth-body interactions to animate dynamic garments over humans~\citep{li2024neural, snug, gaps, hood, contourcraft, motionguided}.
+The use of a parametric body model, instead of a generic rigid-body mesh, allows to predict dynamic deformations from a canonical space leveraging LBS for pose and shape deformations.